 Commissioner Scully acknowledged Code Enforcement Supervisor Cosylion's professionalism and his commitment to his work.
-In reply to his inquiries regarding Groupon boat rentals and MAP permittees speeding in the harbor, Code Enforcement Supervisor Cosylion confirmed that short-term lodging in the harbor is not an allowed use.
-In terms of speeding, Code Enforcement Supervisor Cosylion reported that several operators have received citations for speeding.
+In reply to his inquiries regarding Grouponthe effort to address Airbnb and other on boat rentals operators and that do not have MAP's permittees speeding operating in the harbor, Code Enforcement Supervisor Cosylion confirmed that short-term lodging in the harbor is not an allowed use.
+In terms of Commissioner Scully's question on speeding within the Harbor, Code Enforcement Supervisor Cosylion reported that several operators have received citations for speeding.
 Code enforcement had held several meetings with operators to educate them on speeding and requested that all captains be made aware of the impacts that speeding causes.
 In answer to Commissioner Scully's query if any of the Live-Aboard Permits come from the large yachts that houses a crew, Code Enforcement Supervisor Cosylion answered no.